qzhang16/abc02/README.md

-# test to update from Github and then sync back to local repository.
+# test to update from Github and then sync back to local repository. test to resolve the merge diff.
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.